RadialDevGroup/Chad-Aclamation/PROCESS.md

 5. Commit branch to github.

   `git commit -am "Added guest book feature"`
-  > *I recommend using a visual tool to make commits, for example gitx or gitg ~Ben*

 6. Create a pull request using the template.

   See [PULL_REQUEST_TEMPLATE.MD](PULL_REQUEST_TEMPLATE.MD)

   > You may need to merge master back into your branch before it will merge cleanly: